 SEC.
-903.4 AUTOMATIC SPRINKLER SYSTEM MONITORING AND ALARMS.
+903.4.1 ELECTRONIC SUPERVISION

 Sec.
-903.4 Automatic Sprinkler system supervision and alarms.
-All valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all automatic sprinkler systems shall be electronically supervised by a listed fire alarm control unit.
+903.4.1 Electronic Supervision.
+Valves controlling the water supply for automatic sprinkler systems, pumps, tanks, water levels and temperatures, critical air pressures and water-flow switches on all automatic sprinkler systems shall be electronically supervised by a listed fire alarm control unit.

 - 1. Automatic sprinkler systems with less than 100 fire sprinklers protecting one-family and two-family dwellings and Group U occupancies. - 2.
 Limited area sprinkler systems in accordance with Section 903.3.8. - 3.
 Automatic sprinkler systems installed in accordance with NFPA 13R edition referenced in Chapter 80 CFC.
 Where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate control valve for the automatic sprinkler system is not provided. - 4.
 Jockey pump control valves that are sealed or locked in the open position. - 5.
 Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position. - 6.
-Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position.

-7. Trim valves to pressure switches in dry, preaction and deluge sprinkler systems that are sealed or locked in the open position.
+Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position. - 7.
+Trim valves to pressure switches in dry, pre-action and deluge sprinkler systems that are sealed or locked in the open position. - 8.
+Underground key or hub gate valves in roadway boxes.